AlnOo/3LA-furniture-store-Allan-Odhiambo/README.md

 JS

 ## Development
-  Want to contribute?
-Okay cool fork and clone the template and upload code when done.
+  any extra development to improve the code is welcome. kindly fork and clone the wedbsite code and upload changes when done.

 ## Live site
 Find link to the live site here :